lichee03/lichee03/README.md

 🚀 About Me

 🌱 I’m currently exploring Machine Learning and LLM fine-tuning for real-world applications.

-🧠 Interested in C++, Python, and C# for test automation and backend development.

 ⚙️ Familiar with OpenTAP, FastAPI, React, and PostgreSQL.